School Readiness and Transitions

 School readiness 'gives children the broad range of knowledge and skills that provide the right foundation for future progress through school life'.

 At St Vincent's Nursery, we are continually providing children with the skills to be school ready.
-Our Early Years Teacher, Miss Riley, greatly focuses on school readiness mainly in the Pre-school room, with regular interventions in the Early Learners room to ensure that the children are ready for transition to Pre-school.
+Our Early Years Teacher, Mrs Pickering, greatly focuses on school readiness mainly in the Pre-school room, with regular interventions in the Early Learners room to ensure that the children are ready for transition to Pre-school.

 The Pre-school room offers exciting learning opportunities including focus on reading, writing and maths.
 Emotional well-being is key to becoming school ready; supporting the children's confidence and self-esteem results in them becoming critical thinkers and active learners who show curiosity to learn.
 When starting school, it is important the children are independent; we support their confidence with their self-care skills and their ability to independently dress themselves which is enhanced by PE lessons which take place during the summer term.